Route 1/123 Interchange

 About the Project

-The intersections along Route 1 at Route 123 and Occoquan Road operate at capacity during peak periods, and are expected to operate at unacceptable levels in the future.
-This project will widen both Routes 1 and 123, build Route 123 over Route 1 and the CSXT railroad, and make several other intersection improvements to significantly improve traffic flow.
+The intersections along Route 1 at Route 123 and Occoquan Road operate at capacity during peak periods, and are expected to operate at unacceptable levels in the future without the planned improvements.
+In Phase 1, this project will widen Route 1, and add turn lanes along Occoquan Road.
+Planned Phase 2 improvements include building Route 123 over Route 1 and the CSXT railroad, widening Route 123 and making several other intersection improvements to significantly improve traffic flow.

 These improvements will allow Routes 1 and 123 to operate at acceptable service levels through 2036.